-The Colorado Health Access Survey found that 18.1 percent of residents in southeast Colorado had eaten less than they should due to lack of food at some point in the past year - about twice the rate as in the state as a whole.
+But hunger remains a pressing need in the community.
+The Colorado Health Access Survey (CHAS) found that 18.1 percent of residents in southeast Colorado had eaten less than they should because there wasn't enough money for food at some point in the last year - about twice the rate as the state as a whole.